Pfcpi/Majlis/whatisLeft.md

 ## AjouterPv page

-- assign to each of the selected reports the sanction and temoins.
+- assign to each of the selected reports the sanction and temoins(more user experience(let the user know when the pvs are changing)).
+- button voir pdf.

 ## Archive page